florianthepro/script/README.md

-first fill [emty] then run script with sudo
+sh: first fill [emty] then run script with sudo